top of page

 11) The Delta suffered major flooding in 1927, the most destructive in US history, when the levee first failed near Mounds Landing, some 17 miles from Greenville, Mississippi.
 Some areas were covered by as much as thirty feet of water and at least two months elapsed before the floodwater completely subsided.

-The Mississippi Delta, not to be confused with
+The Mississippi Delta, not to

-the Mississippi River Delta southeast of NOLA.
+River Delta southeast of NOLA.

 12) Greenville, Mississippi, boasts of “more published writers per capita” than any other town in the US, such notables include Shelby Foote.